BKT-DevOps/test-repo/docs/WIKI_HOME.md

 <details> <summary><strong>🇬🇧 English</strong></summary> <br>

-This is the living documentation hub for the **${project_name}** project.
+This is the living documentation hub for the **project-test ** project.
 The project's architecture, design decisions, and long-term information will reside here.

 👤 **Project Lead:** @${project_lead}